Electric boats making waves without the noise

 According to National Marine Manufacturers Association, sales of powerboats were up 12% in 2020 with more than 310,000 new sales, the highest numbers since before the recession of 2008.

-Boat rental companies have seen their numbers soar as well, including a 3,900% growth last summer for GetMyBoat, the world's largest boat rental company.
+Boat rental companies have seen their numbers soar as well, including a 700% growth year-over-year growth for GetMyBoat, the world's largest boat rental company.

 The new era of electric boats, with the added power and limited environmental impact, are making it even more enjoyable.